munificent/craftinginterpreters/book/classes-and-instances.md

     for Lox.

 4. Because fields are accessed by name at runtime, working with instance state is slow.
-It's technically a constant-time operation -- thanks hash tables -- but the constant factors are relatively large.
+It's technically a constant-time operation -- thanks, hash tables -- but the constant factors are relatively large.
 This is a major component of why dynamic languages are slower than statically-typed ones.

     How do sophisticated implementations of dynamically-typed languages cope with and optimize this?